relax/relax/README.md

 **IMPORTANT NOTE:** Relax isn't yet ready for production, stay tuned for releases, beta version will come soon

-Support our work and help us make this the best open source CMS, be our [patreon](http://patreon.com/relax)!

 Relax is a powerful new generation CMS on top of [React](https://facebook.github.io/react/) and [Node.js](https://nodejs.org/en/) which aims for a better way of building websites.